jane/react-whirligig/README.md

 )
 ```

-`react-whirligig` exposes next and prev functions for moving the track forward and
+`react-whirligig` exposes next and prev functions for moving the whirligig forward and
 backward the number of visible slides.
 These functions can be accessed using the
 `ref` prop callback to get a reference to the `Whirligig` instance.